How to: Mount an ISO File

 2015-12-02_104244

-Windows 7 and Vista users can also use Virtual CD-ROM Control Panel – a piece of freeware created and distributed by Microsoft itself – to mount ISO files.
-However, it should be noted that Microsoft’s ISO mounting utility is fairly old and that most experienced Windows 7 and Vista users prefer Virtual CloneDrive over Microsoft’s Virtual CD-ROM Control Panel.
+Windows 7 and Vista users can use Virtual CD-ROM Control Panel, a freeware distributed by Microsoft, to mount ISO files.
+However, this Microsoft utility is quite outdated; hence experienced Windows 7 and Vista users usually prefer Virtual CloneDrive.

-If you want to mount additional ISO’s.
-Open the Virtual CloneDrive pane, and change the number of drives.
+To mount additional ISOs, open the Virtual CloneDrive pane and adjust the number of drives.

 2015-12-02_104552